 $10 for general public.

-The panel is free for registered reviewees and reviewers and no registration is necessary.
+The panel is free for registered reviewees and reviewers of the SDN Reviews and no registration is necessary.

 Lucy Westcott became director of CPJ’s Emergencies Department in October 2021.
 She oversees CPJ’s assistance and safety work worldwide.
 Westcott joined CPJ in 2018 as the James W. Foley Fellow.
 During her fellowship, she focused on safety issues for women journalists in non-hostile environments and assisted with the creation of safety resources for journalists globally.
 In 2021, she played a prominent role in CPJ’s response to the Afghan crisis, including helping Afghan journalists and their families evacuated to Qatar.
 Prior to joining CPJ, Westcott was a staff writer for Newsweek, where she covered gender and immigration.
 She has reported for outlets including The Intercept, Bustle, The Atlantic, and Women Under Siege, and was a United Nations correspondent for the Inter Press Service.
 As a fellow with the International Reporting Project in 2016, Westcott wrote about gender and development in South Africa and Lesotho.
 She has reported from Egypt, Jordan, Cameroon, and the U.S. She has a master’s in multi-platform journalism from the University of Maryland, College Park, and a bachelor’s degree from the University of Sussex in the United Kingdom